Whitechapel murders: Frances Coles

 Frances Coles lived in a lodging-house in White's Row.

-The last of the murders in the Whitechapel file was committed on Friday 13 February 1891 when prostitute Frances Coles was murdered under a railway arch in Swallow Gardens, Whitechapel.
+The last of the murders in the Whitechapel file was committed on Friday 13 February 1891, when Frances Coles, a prostitute, was murdered under a railway arch in Swallow Gardens, Whitechapel.
 Her body was found at 2:15 am, only moments after the attack, by PC Ernest Thompson, who later stated that he heard retreating footsteps in the distance.
 As contemporary police practices dictated, Thompson remained at the scene.

 Coles was lying beneath a passageway under a railway arch between Chamber Street and Royal Mint Street.
 She was still alive, but died before medical help could arrive.
 Minor wounds on the back of her head suggest that she was thrown violently to the ground before her throat was cut at least twice, from left to right and then back again.
 Otherwise there were no mutilations to the body, leading some to believe Thompson had disturbed her assailant.
 Superintendent Arnold and Inspector Reid arrived soon afterwards from the nearby Leman Street police station, and Chief Inspectors Donald Swanson and Henry Moore, who had been involved in the previous murder investigations, arrived by 5 am.

 A man named James Sadler, who had earlier been seen with Coles, was arrested by the police and charged with her murder.
-A high-profile investigation by Swanson and Moore into Sadler's past history and his whereabouts at the time of the previous Whitechapel murders indicates that the police may have suspected him to be the Ripper.
+A high-profile investigation by Swanson and Moore into Sadler's history and his whereabouts at the time of the previous Whitechapel murders indicates that the police may have suspected him to be the Ripper.
 Sadler was released on 3 March for lack of evidence.